danbikle/python4/README.md

 This repo contains Rails software for the site: python4.us

-The deployed site is available from two URLs:
+Site content is served from two URLs:

 * http://www.python4.us
 * https://py44.herokuapp.com